shkhln/linuxulator-steam-utils/README.md

 LSU uses unprivileged chroot and mounts to run the Steam's embedded web browser and (optionally) games.
 Set *security.bsd.unprivileged_chroot* and *vfs.usermount* sysctls to 1 to enable those.
 Add *nullfs* to kld_list.

-It's generally expected that you use the linux-c7 packages as is and leave compat.linux.emul_path sysctl alone.
+It's generally expected that you use the linux-c7 packages as they are and leave compat.linux.emul_path sysctl alone.
-Any attempts to use this with a custom Ubuntu base will be met with unsympathetic "WTF?" and "I told you" replies.
+Any attempts to run LSU with a custom Ubuntu base will be met with unsympathetic "WTF?" and "I told you" replies.

 ### Dependencies